 Inline Display

-Both of these kinds of inline elements flow one after one, till they reach the width of the containing box.
+Both of these inline elements flow horizontally, one after one, till they reach the width of the containing box.
 The line then returns to the next line, just like this text.
-This inline flow, unlike the document flow, is language specific, and in the English language, the inline flow goes from left to right, repeating from top to bottom.
-In the Japanese language, the inline flow goes from top to bottom, repeating this from right to left.
+Inline flow, unlike the document flow, is language specific.
+The English language inline flow goes from left to right, and top to bottom.
+Japanese language inline flow goes from top to bottom, and right to left.

 Tables